sid1702/Etch-a-Sketch/README.md

 This is a simple etch a sketch project, using html, css as well as javascript.
 Created a grid using css grid.
-Gave an appropriate headings and buttons.
+Gave appropriate headings and buttons.
 Event listeners were added to the buttons.
 Made the grid responsive.